Jump to section: |

 3.1 Occurrence Records

-During the ALA’s data ingestion process, occurrence records that are submitted with the most current species name match directly to an accepted name and are given a Match Type of “exactMatch”.
+During the ALA’s data ingestion process, occurrence records that are submitted are given a Match Type.
+A match of “exactMatch” means the name is a near identical fix.
+A “fuzzyMatch” means the name has been placed to a close match.
+A “HigherMatch” means the record could not be placed at the right level and has been matched at the next lowest possible taxonomic level.
 The ALA will populate each record with data describing the full taxonomic hierarchy.
 Figure 5 shows an example of the difference between the taxonomic data supplied to the ALA and that which the ALA has added to the record by name matching to the index.

 Figure 5.
 Comparison table on an occurrence record of the Original, or supplied species data, against the complete taxonomic data (see Processed Values), derived after matching to the accepted name.